-The Micromite eXtreme can drive a standard VGA monitor by internally generating the necessary VGA signals (red, green, sync, etc).
+The Micromite eXtreme (but not the Micromite eXtreme64) can drive a standard VGA monitor by internally generating the necessary VGA signals (red, green, sync, etc).
 When a VGA monitor is connected and configured the VGA output works exactly the same as a connected LCD display panel - this means that all graphics commands, GUI objects, etc can be used as described in the Micromite and Micromite Plus manuals.